hkryucr/leetcode_problems/README.md

 //= require rails-ujs
 ```

-- run 'git init' and create .gitignore file and write these codes to prevent unwanted pushes
+- run 'git init' and create .gitignore file and write these codes to prevent from pushing unwanted files
 ```
 node_modules/
 bundle.js